prividentity/PrivateIdentity-Oldd/Python-SDK.md

 ## Python Version

-We recommend using the latest version of Python.
-PrivateID supports Python 3.6 and newer.
+Private ID® supports Python 3.6 or greater.

 ## Dependencies

-PrivateID have dependencies on numpy, scipy and Pillow for image processing.
+Private ID has dependencies on numpy, scipy and Pillow for image processing.
 These distributions will be installed automatically.
-PrivateID will detect and use them if already installed.
+Private ID detects and uses numpy, scipy and Pillow if they are already installed.

 -   [Numpy](https://pypi.org/project/numpy/)  provides functions for array wise image manipulation.